jzoran/kotlin-privapp/README.md

 (...as of this writing, see date in the commit.)

 ### Kotlinc flags
-Soong invokes kotlinc for compilation, so it would be useful to add certain flags, e.g. -Werror, -P plugin..., -Xcoroutines=... etc., however this is not supported out of box (the reason probably being so that it doesn't conflict with flags already added by Soong).

-The following patch in AOSP:
+Soong invokes kotlinc for compilation, so it is useful to be able to add certain flags, e.g. -Werror, -P plugin... etc., and this is now supported out of box thanks to the following patch in AOSP: https://android-review.googlesource.com/c/platform/build/soong/+/735669 See [Android.bp](Android.bp) file for usage.

-https://android-review.googlesource.com/c/platform/build/soong/+/735669
-adds support for kotlinc flags.
-See [Android.bp](Android.bp) file for usage.
+Note that the following flags are not allowed: -no-sdk, -no-jdk (they are already set by default), -kotlin-home and -Xintellij-plugin-root (default kotlin home is used for consistency of platform builds).

 ### Library support
-* Kotlinc plugins not supported, e.g. kapt and Kotlin Android extensions plugin
+* Kotlinc plugins should be supported via kotlinc flags.
 * Kotlin extensions libraries from Jetpack are not supported, as they are not part of the sdk build of Jetpack.